 The goal here will be to make your home as beautiful and as move-in ready as possible, because that will help you get top dollar for your home.

 6. Professional Photos

 Once the home is ready – a professional photographer will take photos.
 The professionals that I hire merge 4 different exposures to make the pictures look very vibrant and beautiful.
-Our Multiple Listing Service allows 30 photos – they are KEY to the advertising, because ALL websites will be pulling information from our system.
+They are KEY to the advertising, because ALL websites will be pulling information from our system.
 Internet is where 99% of buyers are looking for a home – so make sure you look good in the pictures!

 8. Offer Evaluation.
 If the home is priced well and shows well – it is pretty common to receive an offer quickly.
 The seller always wins if there is more than 1 offer.
 Competition brings out the best offer and best terms for the seller.
 When you receive an offer you can accept it, reject it or counter.
 Once all parties agree and sign on all the terms – you will have a ratified contract and will be on your way to closing.
 It is important for the seller to negotiate the most favorable terms before ratifying a contract, because once the deal is done – it is very difficult to change anything.

 9. Contract period.
 There is usually 30-60 day period between contract and closing.
 During the contract period buyer conducts inspections, obtains financing, appraisal, clears Title, reviews home owner’s association documents.
 Every contingency can be a challenge and every contingency has a potential to break the deal.
 I will guide you through the maze of deadlines, buyer’s requests, and negotiations.
 I will also meet buyer’s appraiser and will provide him/her with information that will justify our contract price.
 Appraisers that are not familiar with the neighborhood can easily “shave off” thousands of dollars from the sales price – that’s why it is very important I’m there.
 During this period you will have to make arrangements for your next home and leave your current home vacant at the settlement date.